 Probate in Thailand is a complex matter.
+This is also called winding up an estate or the administration of estates.
 You should ensure that you have a last will and testament or a living will, when living in Thailand.
 You could make a last will and testament for your assets in Thailand.
-You will need to speak to a probate lawyer in Thailand about this as the probate process is much easier when you do die when the assets are separated in your last will and testament.
+Also speak to a probate lawyer in Thailand about this as the probate process is much easier when you do die when the assets are separated in your last will and testament.
 This is also called winding up an estate in Thailand.

 Once you die, your family will need to find a probate lawyer.
 This to ensure that the case is filed with the courts in Thailand.
 Note that there is a short statute of limitation in which to file an objection to an existing estate case in Thailand.
 If you are a relative that has not been included then you have a short period in which to raise your objection.

 When you are winding up the estate.
 All institutions, banks, Embassy as well as private and governmental agencies involved need to be notified of the death.
 For a foreigner, the death would need to be registered with the Embassy as they need to nullify the passport.

 For foreigners, it can also become more complicated when there are assets overseas.
 If legal action is taken in the US or the UK and the order of the court has been issued then you cannot enforce this in Thailand.
 What you will need to do is to use this foreign court order as evidence in the Thai probate case.
 The court order becomes part of the evidence in the probate matter.

 If there is no will, then as a statutory heir Thai law does not distinguish between a Thai or non-Thai.
 As an example, if your wife dies and leaves the house which is in her name to you, a new problem occurs.
 Also as a foreigner, you are not generally allowed to own land in Thailand.